 Yes.
 Full-time students who are 24 or younger are eligible for Youth Allowance, while those who are older than 24 can access Austudy payments.

-Students on Youth Allowance will be further eligible for the ongoing $550 a fortnight Coronavirus Supplement boost from April 27.
-Students on Austudy may be eligible for a one-off $750 Economic Support payment, paid by the 17 April 2020.
+Students on Youth Allowance will be further eligible for the ongoing $550 a fortnight Coronavirus Supplement boost from 27 April 2020.
+Students may also be eligible for the first Economic Support payment, paid by the 17 April 2020.
 Eligible payments will be made directly to your nominated bank account.

 Potentially.
-While the Jobseeker payment is only available for those over the age of 22, job seekers aged 16 - 21 who are looking for work might be able to access Youth Allowance.
+While the Jobseeker payment is only available for those over the age of 22, people aged 16 - 21 who are looking for work might be able to access Youth Allowance.
 People aged 16 - 24 who are studying full time or doing a full time Australian Apprenticeship may also be eligible for Youth Allowance as a student.
-If you are on Youth Allowance, you will be eligible for the ongoing $550 a fortnight Coronavirus Supplement boost from April 27.
+If you are on Youth Allowance, you will be eligible for the ongoing $550 a fortnight Coronavirus Supplement boost from 27 April 2020.

 However, if you're living with your parents or other guardians and are under 22 years old, you will be assessed as either financially dependent or independent, which can impact your payments.
 If you're classified as financially dependent, then your ability to access payments will depend on your parent's income.